-We’re not talking about ‘wilderness’ here, just “varied habitats, relatively unmanaged land, high levels of biodiversity, old-growth trees, large open spaces and wide vistas, and opportunities for visitors to experience solitude and a sense of removal from civilization”.
+We’re not talking about “wilderness” here, just “varied habitats, relatively unmanaged land, high levels of biodiversity, old-growth trees, large open spaces and wide vistas, and opportunities for visitors to experience solitude and a sense of removal from civilization.”
 Many large-scale, big-city parks offer that.

-This is enlightened self interest at its finest.
+This is enlightened self-interest at its finest.

-“Enhanced opportunities for nature”, which seems to be the route chosen by Singapore, a city conceived as a manicured garden in the ’60s, a controlled landscape designed to bolster the confidence of foreign investors in the new city.
+“Enhanced opportunities for nature” is the route chosen by Singapore, a city conceived as a manicured garden in the ’60s—the green, controlled landscape was an amenity designed to bolster the confidence of foreign investors in the new metropolis.
 From a Garden City, it has evolved into a City in a Garden, and now a City in Nature.
-Its current master plan envisions “turning Singapore into a thriving tropical urban ecosystem unique in the world.”
+It’s current master plan envisions “turning Singapore into a thriving tropical urban ecosystem unique in the world.”
 The goal: “Bring the benefits of climate resilience, ecological resilience, and social resilience in coming decades.”